arcadien/libOregon/doc/process.md

 *Note*: Later, real target hardware will not have enough flash to load Unity and/or string messages and it will become more fun to test.

-# Begin library implementation
+# Library implementation

-Based on an available specification and various code found on GitHub, begin the implementation of the library.
+Based on an [available specification](../doc/OregonScientific-RF-Protocols.pdf) and various code found on GitHub, begin the implementation of the library.

-* Manchester code using radio state coding (H, L) (step3)
+## 1. Bit encoding
+Bit encoding is the smallest information to be send.
+To allow testing on native and cross environment, a system HAL shall be implemented.
+Tests and implementation will be written for native environment (step3) then embedded (step4).